Skip to main content

 Technical Analysis

-CVE-2025-7742 is a high-severity authentication bypass vulnerability identified in the LG Innotek camera model LNV5110R.
+CVE-2025-7742 is a high-severity authentication bypass vulnerability affecting all firmware versions of the LG Innotek camera model LNV5110R.
 The vulnerability stems from improper authentication controls that allow an attacker to upload an HTTP POST request directly to the device's non-volatile storage without proper verification.
-This bypass of authentication mechanisms enables remote code execution (RCE) on the affected device, granting the attacker the ability to execute arbitrary commands with administrator-level privileges.
-The vulnerability is classified under CWE-288, which pertains to authentication bypass using an alternate path or channel.
-The CVSS 4.0 base score of 8.3 reflects the critical nature of this flaw, with an attack vector that is network-based (AV:N), requiring high attack complexity (AC:H), no privileges (PR:N), and no user interaction (UI:N).
-However, the vulnerability impacts the confidentiality, integrity, and availability of the device with high confidentiality impact (VC:H) and low integrity and availability impacts (VI:L, VA:L).
-The vulnerability affects all firmware versions of the LNV5110R camera model, and no patches or mitigations have been published yet.
-Although no known exploits are currently observed in the wild, the potential for exploitation is significant given the device's network exposure and administrative access compromise.
-The vulnerability allows attackers to potentially take full control of the camera, which could be leveraged for surveillance, lateral movement within networks, or as a foothold for further attacks.
+This bypass of authentication mechanisms enables remote code execution (RCE) on the device, granting the attacker the ability to execute arbitrary commands with administrator-level privileges.
+The root cause is classified under CWE-288, which involves authentication bypass using an alternate path or channel, indicating that the attacker exploits an unintended access vector to circumvent normal authentication checks.
+The CVSS 4.0 base score of 8.3 reflects the critical nature of this vulnerability, with network attack vector (AV:N), high attack complexity (AC:H), no privileges required (PR:N), no user interaction (UI:N), and high impact on confidentiality (VC:H), with low impacts on integrity and availability.
+Although no known exploits are currently reported in the wild, the potential for exploitation is significant given the device's exposure on networks and the administrative control gained upon successful exploitation.
+The lack of available patches at the time of publication increases the urgency for mitigation and risk management.

 Potential Impact